samuel20miglia/zend_Firebase/README.md

 /* --- CHOOCE THE OPERATION (SAME NAME OF FIREBASE DOCS)  --- */
 $firebase->post('path', $test);
 ```
 Inside folder "examples" you can find some another simple complete example for library usage.
+Go to next step!

 ### Response Usage
 ```php